-Ask questions about your small business owner clients decision-making processes, especially if they are feeling overwhelmed by the sheer volume of decisions they need to make every day.
+Ask questions about your small business owner clients decision-making processes.
+Do so especially if they are feeling overwhelmed by the sheer volume of decisions they need to make every day.

-Determine through open questioning what internal and external resources are needed to meet goals and implement changes.
+Through open questioning, determine what internal and external resources are needed to meet goals and implement changes.